Home Crop Management Selective Herbicide

 Selective herbicide, as the name suggests, is the herbicide that targets only certain types of plants while leaving others unharmed.
 They are widely used in agriculture, forestry, and landscaping to control weeds and other unwanted vegetation.

-Selective herbicide was first developed in the 1940s and 1950s.
-The earliest selective herbicides were 2,4-D and 2,4,5-T, which were used extensively in agriculture and forestry.
+It was first developed in the 1940s and 1950s.
+The earliest types were 2,4-D and 2,4,5-T, which were used extensively in agriculture and forestry.
 However, concerns about their environmental and health impacts led to their eventual ban in many countries.
-Since then, a wide range of selective herbicides have been developed and used around the world.
+Since then, its wide range has been developed and used around the world.

-Selective herbicide is widely used in many countries around the world.
-In the United States, for example, the use of selective herbicide is common in agriculture, forestry, and landscaping.
-In Europe, selective herbicides are also widely used in agriculture and landscaping, although there is a growing movement towards organic and sustainable farming practices.
+Further, it is widely used in many countries around the world.
+In the United States, for example, its use is common in agriculture, forestry, and landscaping.
+In Europe, they are also widely used in agriculture and landscaping, although there is a growing movement towards organic and sustainable farming practices.

 There are several different types of selective herbicides, each with its own modes of action and target plants.
 Some important types and their examples are: